redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 Your lab environment consists of a bastion host and a Red Hat Enterprise Linux server.
 You must log in to `bastion host` first and then log in to the RHEL server.

-You access your bastion using an SSH client pointed to the host name that you received in your provisioning email.
-You must log in using the provided credentials and keys in the email instructions.
+You can access your `bastion host` via SSH following the instructions received in your provisioning email.
+You must log in using the provided user and SSH key in the email instructions.

-- Log in to `workstation` using SSH:
+- Log in to `bastion host` using SSH:

     ```bash
     $ ssh -i /path-to-your-ssh-key cloud-user@bastion-<GUID>.<DOMAIN>